etienne-martin/react-ribbon/README.md

 `number`

-The number of slides to include in the initial server-side render.
-This help to reduce the size of the HTML payload and speed up hydration by partially rendering only a fixed number of slides on the server.
+The number of slides to include in the initial server-side rendering.
+This helps reduce the size of the HTML payload and speeds up hydration by rendering a fixed number of slides on the server.

 ---